 The seaborne hard coking coal markets are cyclical in nature.
 Over-supply in the years 1997 - 2000 and the economic downturn in a number of Asian countries caused prices to drop by more than 30%.
 Demand strengthened in 2003 and prices strengthened significantly through 2004 and 2005.
-In 2006 hard coking coal prices moderated slightly from record levels in 2005, in part due to substitution by consumers of lower quality coking coals for hard coking coal.
+In 2006 and 2007 hard coking coal prices moderated slightly from record levels in 2005, in part due to substitution by consumers of lower quality coking coals for hard coking coal.
+While coal contracts for the 2008 contract year have not been finalized, current market sentiment indicates that U.S. dollar coal prices may increase significantly in comparison to 2007.